little-world/rust-course/src/16-atomic-lock-free.md

 ## Pattern 1: Memory Ordering Semantics

-**Problem**: CPU reordering and compiler optimizations can break lock-free algorithms—writes may be visible in different order than written. `Relaxed` ordering is fast but provides no guarantees, causing race conditions. `SeqCst` (sequentially consistent) is slow—acts like global lock on all atomics.
-Wrong ordering causes subtle bugs: ABA problem, data races, lost updates.
-Memory fence placement is complex and error-prone.
+**Problem**: CPU reordering and compiler optimizations can break lock-free algorithms—writes may be visible in different order than written. `Relaxed` ordering is fast but provides no guarantees, causing race conditions.

 **Solution**: Use `Acquire` for reads that need to see all previous writes.
 Use `Release` for writes that make previous operations visible.
-Combine `AcqRel` for read-modify-write.
-Use `Relaxed` only for counters where ordering doesn't matter.
-Use `SeqCst` when correctness is unclear or for debugging.
-Understand happens-before relationships to reason about correctness.

 **Why It Matters**: Ordering determines correctness and performance.
-Wrong ordering: lock-free queue corrupts data, appears to work in tests, fails randomly in production. `Relaxed` is 1-2 cycles, `Acquire`/`Release` is 5-10 cycles, `SeqCst` is 20-50 cycles—10x performance difference.
-Spinlock with `Release`/`Acquire`: correct and fast.
-With `Relaxed`: broken.
-With `SeqCst`: correct but slow.
-Understanding memory ordering is essential for lock-free programming.
+Wrong ordering: lock-free queue corrupts data, appears to work in tests, fails randomly in production.

 **Use Cases**: Lock-free data structures (queues, stacks, maps), reference counting (Arc), flags and signals, atomic counters, synchronization primitives, wait-free algorithms.